afcarl/procgraph/sources/pgdoc.txt

 ------------------------------------------------------------
 This block provides text overlays over an image.

+This block is very powerful, but the configuration is a bit complicated.

 You should provide a list of dictionary in the configuration variable ``texts``.
-Each dictionary in the list describes one piece of text.
+Each dictionary in the list describes how and where to write one piece of text.

 An example of valid configuration is the following: ::